Gokulkumar4000/online-exam-system/replit.md

 This is a React-based exam portal application built with TypeScript, featuring a modern full-stack architecture.
 The application allows users to register, login, take exams across different subjects (Web Development, AI, Data Science), and view their results.
 It uses shadcn/ui for the component library and Firebase for data storage.

+**Recent Migration**: Successfully migrated from Replit Agent to Replit environment (July 22, 2025).
+All features are fully functional with proper Firebase integration.

 ## User Preferences

 Preferred communication style: Simple, everyday language.